exis9/VisiOS-API/README.md

 ## localStorage_set
 If you pass a key name and value, this will add that key to the local storage, or update that key's value if it already exists.
-If it's just temporary, consider to use memStorage_set instead since it's more faster.
+If it's just temporary, consider to use memStorage_set instead since it's more faster and doesn't use up the browser storage.

 ```js
 VisiAPI('localStorage_set', {n:'test_key', v:'Wow!!'})